lukassves/RPA-task/README.md

-Reads each file and assigns required values into a table.
+Reads each file and assigns required values into a data table.

-After completing data extraction, the next process is triggered:
+After processing, the sequence continues: